 Marriage Equality Could Bring $45 Million to Minnesota

-April 16, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+April 16, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Marriage equality in Minnesota could bring a major boost to the state and local economy, according to a Williams Institute at UCLA analysis released yesterday.